 with,set):{%- with var_name = "value" -%} <!-- 内容 --> {%- endwith -%} - Include template fragment (

-include):If you do not want to introduce additional blank lines when you introduce the template fragment, you can also use:{%- include "partial/header.html" -%}
+include):If you do not want to introduce extra blank lines when you insert a template snippet, you can also use:{%- include "partial/header.html" -%}

-By mastering this skill, your CMS template will be more concise and efficient.
+By mastering this skill, your Anq CMS template will be more refined and efficient.

-- Maintain consistency:In a project, try to maintain consistency in the use of whitespace for code formatting, which helps in team collaboration and code maintenance.
+- Maintain consistency:In a project, try to maintain consistency in the control style of whitespace, which helps in team collaboration and code maintenance.

-- moderate use:Not all places require the removal of whitespace.
-For HTML structures that inherently allow and do not affect the layout of whitespace (such as
+- Use moderately:Not all places require the mandatory removal of whitespace.
+For example, in HTML structures where whitespace is allowed and does not affect the layout

-Master the whitespace control technique of Anqi CMS, not only can it make your website code more tidy, but also can avoid rendering issues or minor performance overhead caused by excessive whitespace.This is the pursuit of detail by senior operators, and also the embodiment of enhancing the professionalism of the website.
+Mastering the control techniques of Anqi CMS for whitespace, not only can it make your website code more tidy, but also avoid rendering issues or minor performance overhead caused by excessive whitespace.This is the pursuit of detail by senior operators, and it is also an embodiment of improving the professionalism of the website.

-Q1: Does this whitespace control apply to all security CMS template tags?
+Q1: Does this whitespace control apply to all AnQi CMS template tags?

-Q2: 如果我的列表项是块级元素(如<div>Does it need to remove the blank lines between list items?
+Q2: If my list item is a block-level element (such as<div>Do you need to remove the blank lines between list items?

 1. **代码整洁:** 生成的HTML源代码会更加紧凑和清晰,便于开发者阅读和调试。